-2. Site Surveillance (Section 82 of the Act)
+2. Site Surveillance (Parts 6 and 7 and Section 82A of the Act; Regulation 25)

-Site surveillance inspections are undertaken by PIRSA Fisheries and Aquaculture pursuant to ensure licence holders comply with the Act, associated Acts, Regulations, policies and specific licence conditions or to investigate complaints from the public.
+Site surveillance inspections are undertaken by PIRSA Fisheries and Aquaculture to ensure lease and licence holders comply with the Act, associated Acts, Regulations, policies and specific lease and licence conditions, to investigate complaints from the public, or to ensure appropriate rehabilitation of surrendered or expired sites.
 Surveillance activities include: